CTEPBEU/zabbix_ubuntu/README.md

 Works on Ubuntu 24.04 and gets everything ready for login

 What the Script Does
-The script — available [via link / in the attachment] — performs the following:
+The script — performs the following:

 1. Check & Prepare